 Security in the Age of AI

 In this talk, I will discuss three major efforts at Northwestern’s Security & AI Lab (NSAIL).
 First, I will discuss NCEWS (Northwestern Cyber Early Warning System).
-Given a CVE v, NCEWS predicts if will be used in a real-world exploit in the next T units of time (for different T‘s) as well as the severity of v.
+Given a CVE v, NCEWS predicts if v will be used in a real-world exploit in the next T units of time (for different T‘s) as well as the severity of v.
 Next, I will talk about a statistical study on phishing in the age of Generative AI.
 We ask the question: what (hc,pc) pairs are most susceptible to click on a post where hc refers to human characteristics and pc refers to post characteristics.
 We analyze hundreds of hypotheses and discover which pairs are susceptible to clicking on potentially malicious posts.
 Finally, I will discuss our GLAMP system.
 GLAMP automatically generates variants of know Android malware and then uses the generated malware to train better detection algorithms.
 All of these efforts were jointly done with a team of students, postdocs, and colleagues, both at Northwestern and elsewhere.

 V. S. Subrahmanian